jepstein-eagle/adaptable/packages/adaptable/readme/faqs/general-faq.md

 We are adding more grids all the time so please watch this space.

-> Additionally, we plan to release in 2020 our own Adaptable Grid designed to work closely with AdapTable.
+> Additionally, we plan to release in 2020 our own Adaptable Grid (currently in development) designed to work closely with AdapTable.

 **Which grids do you plan to add next?**